 Ticks carry several other illnesses with largely unpronounceable names.
 All have notably unpleasant symptoms.

 How can you avoid ticks and all their nasty complications?

 Treating your Ozaukee County property is one method to keep people and pets safe.
 Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 If you're walking outside, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

 Tick repellents are sold in Ozaukee County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a clinging tick.

 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

-Prevention is the best way to avoid bites and ailments from ticks.
-Contact The Mosquito Guy for a Ozaukee County yard application to protect against these tiny blood suckers.
+Prevention is the best way to avoid bites and diseases from ticks.
+Contact The Mosquito Guy for a Ozaukee County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.